folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ### Viewing fund details

 The fund details pane contains fund information and all current, planned, and previous budgets as well as expense classes associated with a fund.
-The budget sections in the pane display total allocated, unavailable, and available by fund and expense class.
+The budget sections in the pane display total allocated, net transfers, unavailable, and available for the budget.
+The expense class detail is further broken down by encumbered, awaiting payment, expnded, and percent of total expended.
 To view a list of transactions for the current budget of a fund, click **Actions > View transactions for current budget**.
 See [Viewing budget transactions](#viewing-transactions-for-a-current-budget) for more information.